JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 ## Previous Research

 Before college, I was involved in two different research projects.
-This first, was a math paper I wrote with my friends Adam and Henry.
+This first was a math paper I wrote with my friends Adam and Henry.

 Abstract: "We investigate some interesting properties of the sequence made up of every third term of the Thue-Morse sequence, and consider other similar sequences."